simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 Staying updated with certification changes is crucial for your IT career.
 Here are some key points to consider:

 * **Relevance**: Certification updates ensure that your skills and knowledge remain relevant in a rapidly evolving industry.
-* **Competitive Advantage**: By staying updated, you gain a competitive edge over professionals who are not up-to-date with the latest certifications.
+* **Competitive Advantage**: By staying updated, you gain a competitive edge over professionals who aren't up-to-date with the latest certifications.
 * **Employability**: Employers often prioritize candidates with updated certifications, as it demonstrates their commitment to continuous learning.
 * **Career Growth**: Updated certifications can open doors to new job opportunities and career advancement.